ualberta-smr/SOCommentEditsMapping/README.md

 # Results

 Our results of running the program on the five tags (java, javascript, php, Android, and Python) on SOTorrent version 2019-09-23 project are located [here]().
-This file also includes the database tables used.
+This file also includes the database data we used or created (in the form of csv files).

 The extracted zip folder will contain multiple directories and files.
 These directories and files are described below.
 To import the csvs into an sqlite3 database follow the steps in the **Importing** section